Glue42/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/04_java/interop-java.md

 #### Local and Remote Methods

 You can look for methods offered both by local and remote servers by using the `localOnly()` method.
-Pass a boolean value to it to specify whether you need methods offered only by local servers or by both local and remote servers.
+Pass a Boolean value to it to specify whether you need methods offered only by local servers or by both local and remote servers.
 The method `localOnly()` defaults to `true`, so if you omit it in the search, only methods offered by local servers will be returned.

 Here is an example search for local methods: